 A cost-effective option is to refinish the deck.
-While power washing the deck, it became apparent the floor boards and the railings were not salvageable.
-Thankfully, the frame beneath is in good shape, but refinishing the deck as not going to be possible.
+While power washing, it was apparent the floor boards and the railings were not salvageable.
+Thankfully, the frame beneath is in good shape, but refinishing the deck was not going to be possible.

 Our vision to remodel the back deck is to extend the frame two feet parallel with the house, replace the wood decking with Trex and use cable railing so that the creek and the foliage behind the house are more easily accessible.